-Modern OBD-II emissions tests (used in most US states since the early 2000s) don't measure tailpipe output directly — they plug into your OBD-II port and read the vehicle's own diagnostic data.
+Modern OBD-II emissions tests don't measure tailpipe output directly — they plug into your OBD-II port and read the vehicle's own diagnostic data.
 Knowing exactly what they check makes it straightforward to fix a failure.

 Reason 1: Active check engine light (most common)